Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

    :param name: The name of the variable, any valid python string.  **Does not** have to match the name in the optimization formulation
    :type  name: str
    :param units: The units of the variable.
 Every entry in a vector variable must have the same units.
 Entries of '', ' ', '-', 'None', and 'dimensionless' all become units.dimensionless.
-The units **must** be convertable to the units used in the optimization formulation (ex, meters and feet), but **are not required** to be the same.
+The units **must** be convertible to the units used in the optimization formulation (ex, meters and feet), but **are not required** to be the same.
 Because of this, for example, a black-box can be written in imperial units, while an optimization formulation operates in metric.
    :type  units: str or pyomo.core.base.units_container._PyomoUnit
    :param description: A description of the variable
    :type  description: str